 One of you should gently hold your cat in front of the open flap, while the other one sits on the other side.
-Reach through the flap and give your cat a treat, so she learns to associate the cat flap with good things.
-Slowly but surely, she will start to come to the flap to get her treats, and eventually you will be able to entice her through.
+Reach through the flap and give your cat a treat, so they learn to associate the cat flap with good things.
+Slowly but surely, they will start to come to the flap to get their treats, and eventually you will be able to entice them through.
 Remember to reward all successful passes through the cat flap, and to practice in both directions, in and out.

-Now it’s time to teach your cat to open the flap for herself.
+Now it’s time to teach your cat to open the flap for themself.
 Start by attaching a clothes peg or bulldog clip to the flap so it doesn’t shut all the way, and your cat can still see you on the other side.
-By offering treats and calling her through, she will learn to push the flap with her head or paw in order to pass through.
-Once she has mastered this, remove the peg so the flap falls completely shut, and practice entering and exiting the house – again being sure to reward and praise every success.
+By offering treats and calling them through, they will learn to push the flap with their head or paw in order to pass through.
+Once they have has mastered this, remove the peg so the flap falls completely shut, and practice entering and exiting the house – again being sure to reward and praise every success.

 If you have a microchip-activated cat flap, designed to only unlock when it detects your cat’s microchip, you might find that the whole process takes a bit longer, as your cat may be startled by the sound of the cat flap unlocking.
 Similarly, if your cat is particularly timid, the process might be a long one, but in the end it will be worth it – giving your cat independence and you a break from running to the door every time you hear a plaintive meow!